Decomposition-Based Modular Conformal Prediction for Two-Stage Modeling: Constructing Prediction Intervals

-\subsection{Coverage for scaled parameters}
+\subsection{Coverage for Scaled Parameters}

-While coverage for intervals of the form \( \hat{C}_{c,d} \) (Definition~\ref{pred2}) follows from standard conformal analysis, establishing similar guarantees for intervals with scaled residuals \( \hat{C}_{\alpha,a,b} \) (Definition~\ref{pred1}) presents significant challenges.
+While coverage for intervals of the form \( \hat{C}_{c,d} \) (Definition~\ref{pred2}) follows from standard conformal analysis, establishing similar guarantees for intervals with scaled residuals \( \hat{C}_{\alpha,a,b} \) (Definition~\ref{pred1}) with arbitrary weights $(a,b) \in [0,1]$ presents significant challenges.
 The scaling parameters \( (a, b) \) have no direct mapping to quantile levels, making it difficult to derive explicit guarantees.
-Despite this, we can establish that valid scaling parameters exist in principle.
-Under mild regularity conditions, there always exist optimal scaling parameters \( (a^*, b^*) \) that yield exact marginal coverage: \begin{proposition}[Existence of ideal scaling parameters] For desired coverage level \( 1- \alpha \), $\exists a^*, b^* \in [0,1]$ such that the interval with those scaling parameters satisfies the marginal coverage guarantee
+Despite this, we can establish that valid scaling parameters \textit{exist}: Under mild regularity conditions, there always exist optimal scaling parameters \( (a^*, b^*) \) that yield exact marginal coverage. \begin{proposition}[Existence of ideal scaling parameters] For desired coverage level \( 1- \alpha \), $\exists a^*, b^* \in [0,1]$ such that the interval with those scaling parameters satisfies the marginal coverage guarantee

-provided the distribution of the residual $R$ has no point masses. \end{proposition} However, finding optimal scaling parameters \( (a^*, b^*) \) requires knowledge of the residual distribution, which is unavailable in practice.
-This creates a fundamental trade-off: scaled intervals offer interpretable stage-wise control but lack accessible guarantees, while separate quantile intervals provide coverage under minimal assumptions but offer less direct interpretability.
-To resolve this trade-off, we adopt a data-driven approach~\citep{bates2021distribution, angelopoulos2022conformal, angelopoulos2021learn} to selecting scaling parameters \( (a, b) \) from a candidate set using the calibration set \( S^{\text{cal}} \) for the unified interval.
+provided the distribution of the residual $R$ has no point masses. \end{proposition} Thus for some desired coverage level $\alpha$, for residual component pieces taken at quantile level $1-\alpha/2$, there exist (possibly many) scaling weights that provide exact coverage.
+However, finding optimal scaling parameters \( (a^*, b^*) \) requires knowledge of the residual distribution, which is unavailable in practice.
+This creates a fundamental trade-off: scaled intervals offer direct control of stage-wise error contribution but lack accessible guarantees, while separate quantile intervals provide coverage under minimal assumptions but offer less direct explanation of stage-wise error.

-\section{Risk-controlling approach with residual components}
+To resolve this trade-off, we adopt a conservative risk-controlled approach~\citep{bates2021distribution, angelopoulos2022conformal, angelopoulos2021learn} that selects parameters $(a,b)$ with demonstrable coverage $\geq 1-\alpha$ over recent points, using $S^{\text{cal}}$, providing both theoretical guarantees as well as empirical robustness to the distribution shifts that motivate our framework. \Cref{riskcontrolsec} formalizes this through a risk-controlled calibration procedure, and \Cref{adaptivealgo} extends it to adaptive parameter updates that respond to component-wise coverage feedback.

+\section{Risk-Controlling Approach with Residual Components}